systematic-magic/storage4pmc/issue_pack_store_rules.rst

 Corrected package upload (after validation)
 -------------------------------------------

-After initial upload (see above), issue package is validated against set of criteria to make sure that quality of package meets PMC standards.
+After initial upload (:ref:`see above<initial_upload>`), issue package is validated against set of criteria to make sure that quality of package meets PMC standards.
 If there are issues, vendors re-package corrected files and upload full issue package to SFTP again.

 Naming of issue pakage file